It’s hard to believe that it’s been nearly two years without a single post here at the Patch!

 I’m both annoyed with myself and yet completely unsurprised by this.

 Posting was already coming to a grinding halt in 2017 when at the end of the year we decided to investigate the possibility that Master Oh Waily might be dyslexic.
 Roll around November 2017 and the testing seemed to be pretty consistent with dyslexia.
-It was time to research, learn and work out what we were going to do in order to adjust to this likely reality.
+It was time to research and work out what we were going to do to adjust to this likely reality.

 And that led us in to 2018.
 Our grind year.

 Mr Oh Waily was away for nearly half of the year – 171 days to be precise.

 We took on the option of specialist tutoring twice a week for Master Oh Waily.
 We did this so that I could learn what would work for him and so he would have a solid foundation that I could springboard off.

 Our regular learning and swimming lessons continued as usual.

 Along the way we learned that dyslexia doesn’t always come on it’s own and it’s not really what you may think it is.
 We began to learn about executive function and memory issues.
 It has showed the gaps in the educational system around supporting kids with learning differences.* (If you want a formal and official diagnosis you need to pay $1000 or so to an educational psychologist and even with that there’s no practical assistance for kids with dyslexia.)

 When you are out of the house three days a week, for more than half the day, it’s inevitable that a number of things slide.
 Even relatively important things.

 In short, it was a steep learning curve with a side order of hard work, over-work and lack of rest.